bjh21/mal/docs/GC.md

 Add a flag to each mal object called `gc_marked`.
 A newly-created object should have this flag clear.

+Add some code to the body of `gc_mark` to process the mal object passed as its one parameter.
-Implement a function, `gc_mark`, in `types.qx`, that takes a mal object as an argument.
-If the `gc_marked` flag is set on that object, it should return immediately.
+If the `gc_marked` flag is set on that object, `gc_mark` should return immediately.
 If it is clear, the function should set the flag and then call `gc_mark` recursively on every object referenced by this one.